DocAdler/instagram-vision/README.md

 Create a `.env` file locally or export variables before starting the server.
 When testing locally the API listens on `http://localhost:8000` by default.
 Set `PORT` and `HOST` if you need a different address.
 In n8n you can switch between your Railway deployment and local instance by changing the base URL in HTTP Request nodes.

+## Railway deployment

+When deploying on Railway, monitor the build logs right after `pip install -r requirements.txt`.
+If the install fails because wheels are missing or due to network errors, pin package versions in `requirements.txt` that provide prebuilt wheels.
+Redeploy after adjusting the file and confirm that all dependencies install without errors.